iowerx/intro-to-trig/README.md

 ## Features

-- **📚 13 Comprehensive Chapters** - Structured progression from foundational algebra to data analysis
+- **📚 10 Comprehensive Chapters** - From definitions of angles to types of triangles, to trig functions
 - **🕸️ Learning Graph** - 200 concepts with 248 dependency relationships visualized as an interactive graph
 - **🎮 Interactive MicroSims** - Educational simulations using p5.js and vis-network
 - **🎯 Standards-Aligned** - Aligned with Common Core State Standards for Mathematics (CCSSM)